themikejr/software-blog-tools/_posts/2019-03-29-react-atlas.markdown

 layout: post
 title: An Atlas for Learning React
 subtitle: "Something like a mind map, because learning something like React is complicated."
-layout: post
 categories: ["How Things Work", "React"]
-description: "A guide to learning the concepts and ecosystem of react (a somewhat popular javascript library"
+description: "A guide to learning the concepts and ecosystem of react (a somewhat popular javascript library)"
 comments: true
 ---

 Learning something like [React](https://reactjs.org/) takes time.
 For every excellent react resource that exists on the internet, there are several poorly written tutorials showing you how to make a todo list app.
 This 'atlas' serves as a guide for myself and others.
 It will probably be updated over time.
 Information found in the glossary of terms is largely indebted to the various resources mentioned here.

 ## Conceptual Overviews

 * [The official React guide to main concepts](https://reactjs.org/docs/hello-world.html)